plone/training/dexterity.rst

 Extending:

 * Dexterity has Behaviors: easily extendable.
-Just activate an behavior ttw and you ct is translateable (plone.app.multilingual).
+Just activate an behavior ttw and you content-type is translateable (plone.app.multilingual).
 There might even be per-instance behaviors at one time...
 * Archetypes has archetypes.schemaextender.
 Powerfull but not as flexible

 We only use dexterity for the last years.